Adding Fencing to Stone Walls

 - Select Library> Library Browser from the menu to open the Library Browser window.

-- Next, browse to Chief Architect Core Libraries> Millwork> Finials & Caps> Caps, choose an appropriate Cap, and click in your 2D floor plan view to place it
+- Next, browse to Chief Architect Core Catalogs> Architectural> Millwork> Finials & Caps> Caps, choose an appropriate Cap,

 - Use the Select Objects tool to select the Cap, and click on the Open Object tool to display the Millwork Specification dialog.